-Langford Hall $\cdot$ (view northwest) $\cdot$ Residence Hall Men's residence hall
+Langford Hall · (view northwest) · Residence Hall Men's residence hall

-This is Alumni Plaza, and in the center of Alumni Plaza is Spirit, the bronze bobcat who proudly appears in many students' and visitors' photos.
+To the southwest is Alumni Plaza, and in the center of Alumni Plaza is Spirit, the bronze bobcat who proudly appears in many students' and visitors' photos.
 It's tradition for students to take a picture with Spirit when they first come to MSU, and again on their graduation day.
+If you post a picture during your campus visit, use #montanastate to connect with our community on social media. #montanastate can be used on Facebook, Twitter or Instagram.